|Nutrition Facts (per serving)|

-Place sweetened pulp in a medium saucepan and cook over medium-low heat for 2 to 2 1/2 hours, stirring frequently until thick enough so the butter doesn't run off a spoon when turned upside down.
+Place sweetened pulp in a medium saucepan and cook over medium-low heat for 1 to 2 hours, stirring frequently until very thick.
+The butter is done when it doesn't run off a spoon when turned upside down.

 - During the initial cooking, check that all parts are softening to make processing the purée easier.
 Breaking them into smaller chunks can speed it up, particularly with fresher, harder peaches.

 - A food mill is a quick and easy way to separate the skins and it makes the peach pulp smooth.

 - When using a sieve, running the peaches through a blender or food processor can produce a smoother purée.
 Press the pulp with a spoon to help it move through the mesh.